CarlosHPlata/notes-vault/3-Coding/Ai - Retrieval-Augmented Generation (RAG).md

 - Each chunk now is turned into a **vector** using an embedding model like for example [text-embedding-3-small from Open AI](https://platform.openai.com/docs/models/text-embedding-3-small)
 - Stored in a **Vector Database** (like FAISS, Weaviate or Pinecone).
 - When user asks a question, it's also embedded; then, top-k semantic matches are retrieved
 ### 2. Generator (Parametric model)
 - The question + retrieved chunks are passed as input to a **Language Model**.
-- The LLM generates answer **conditionet on that retrieved data**.
+- The LLM generates answer **conditioned on that retrieved data**.
-- This is often done using **propmt templates** with retrieved context inserted into system message or imputs.
+- This is often done using **prompt templates** with retrieved context inserted into system message or inputs.

 # 📦 References
 ---
 - [Retrieval-Augmented Generation for Kowledge-Intensive NLP Tasks](https://arxiv.org/abs/2005.11401)
 - [Vector Embedding Model: text-embedding-3-small - OpenAI](https://platform.openai.com/docs/models/text-embedding-3-small)
 - [FAISS Vector Database - Meta](https://faiss.ai/index.html)